Leptospirosis: Pathogenesis

-When animals ingest the bacteria, they circulate in the bloodstream, then lodge themselves into the kidneys through the glomerulular or peritubular capillaries.
+When animals ingest the bacteria, they circulate in the bloodstream, then lodge themselves into the kidneys through the glomerular or peritubular capillaries.
 The bacteria then pass into the lumens of the renal tubules and colonise the brush border and proximal convoluted tubule.
 This causes the continuous shedding of bacteria in the urine without the animal experiencing significant ill effects.
 This relationship between the animal and the bacteria is known as a commensal relationship, and the animal is known as a reservoir host.

 Humans are the accidental host of Leptospira.
 The pathogenesis of leptospirosis remains poorly understood despite research efforts.
-The bacteria enter the human body through either breaches in the skin or the mucous membrane, then into the bloodstream.
-The bacteria later attach to the endothelial cells of the blood vessels and extracellular matrix (complex network of proteins and carbohydrates present between cells).
-The bacteria use their flagella for moving between cell layers.
+The bacteria enter the human body through a breach in the skin or the mucous membrane, then into the bloodstream.
+The bacteria later attach to the endothelial cells of the blood vessels and extracellular matrix (a complex network of proteins and carbohydrates present between cells).
+The bacteria use their flagella to move between cell layers.
 They bind to cells such as fibroblasts, macrophages, endothelial cells, and kidney epithelial cells.
 They also bind to several human proteins such as complement proteins, thrombin, fibrinogen, and plasminogen using surface leptospiral immunoglobulin-like (Lig) proteins such as LigB and LipL32, whose genes are found in all pathogenic species.

-Through innate immune system, endothelial cells of the capillaries in the human body are activated by the presence of these bacteria.
+Through the innate immune system, endothelial cells of the capillaries in the human body are activated by the presence of these bacteria.
 The endothelial cells produce cytokines and antimicrobial peptides against the bacteria.
 These products regulate the coagulation cascade and movements of white blood cells.
 Macrophages presented in humans are able to engulf Leptospira.
-However, Leptospira are able to reside and proliferate in the cytoplasmic matrix after being ingested by macrophages.
+However, Leptospira can reside and proliferate in the cytoplasmic matrix after being ingested by macrophages.
 Those with severe leptospirosis can experience a high level of cytokines such as interleukin 6, tumor necrosis factor alpha (TNF-α), and interleukin 10.
-The high level of cytokines causes sepsis-like symptoms which is life-threatening instead of helping to fight against the infection.
+The high level of cytokines causes sepsis-like symptoms, which are life-threatening instead of helping to fight against the infection.
 Those who have a high risk of sepsis during a leptospirosis infection are found to have the HLA-DQ6 genotype, possibly due to superantigen activation, which damages bodily organs.